sorenvx/TriviaGame/README.md

 Once you enter the main screen the API fecth the data to the labels and it shows in real time.
-Sometimes the api doesn't work very well and all the symbols like "" appear weird, but there's nothing I can do about that, I just hope they improve the API in the near future.